Serrowxd/SinForsaken_React/README.md

 - Raider images will break based on length of the name - there should be a set width to the name container so it doesn't automatically break.

+- Page has absolutely zero reactivity, on laptop it breaks the entire main page and everything falls apart.
+Will need to revamp everything to be much more friendly.

 ## Good Info

 - Multiple Exports || https://stackoverflow.com/questions/46039976/exporting-multiple-modules-in-react-js